mizzioisf/openhospital-client/README.md

 #LOG_LEVEL=INFO # linux
 #$script:LOG_LEVEL="INFO" # windows
 ```
-### Database and software configuration.
+### Database and software configuration

 If a database server hostname/address is specified (other then localhost), OH can be started in CLIENT mode and used in a client/server / LAN environment.

 ```
 ######## Software configuration - change at your own risk :-)